The Crochet Crowd

 How to Find Crochet Gauge

-The manufacture has determined, based on quality control, fibers and other items to give the recommended crochet hook and knitting needle sizes.
-Included in this area is the weight class of yarn and washing/handling instructions.
+The manufacturer has determined, based on quality control, that the fibres and other items are suitable for the recommended crochet hook and knitting needle sizes.
+Included in this area are the yarn weight class and washing/handling instructions.

-The Craft Yarn Council of America has standards that most, if not all, of the major manufacturers of yarn in North America have accepted as standard information and is provided on ball packaging.
-This information, being standard across the yarn brands and manufacture, make it easier for us crocheters and knitters to not have to learn a different method of reading ball labels between them.
-Though the manufacturers are competing against each other, they come together as council members to create, maintain and make necessary changes as needed.
+The Craft Yarn Council of America has standards that most, if not all, major yarn manufacturers in North America have adopted and are provided on ball packaging.
+This information, being standard across yarn brands and manufacturers, makes it easier for us crocheters and knitters to avoid learning different methods of reading ball labels.
+Though the manufacturers compete with each other, they come together as council members to create, maintain, and make necessary changes.

 Written Pattern Gauge

-This information is telling us what the actual sample that is in the photograph has for dimensional gauge.
+This information tells us what the actual sample in the photograph has as a dimensional gauge.
 This is critical for the following reasons:

 1. Will give us accurate information to get the right dimensions on the project we are working on at home.

 2. It will keep us accurate to the ball counts used to make the project.
-If you are a loose crocheter, you will blast through more yarn following this exact same pattern and could run out of yarn before you finish.
+If you are a loose crocheter, you will use more yarn following this exact same pattern and could run out before you finish.

 How to Measure Gauge

-You will take a tape measure and hold it over the swatch or partial project you are making to see what your gauge is.
+You will use a tape measure to hold it over the swatch or partial project you are making to determine your gauge.

 • Count the number of stitches that are 4" across.